alseekford/410_Project2/index.md

 Stemming from Linear Regression, LOWESS can be considered a non-parametric algorithm that must use all the dataset for estimation (Figueira, 2021).

-Equation for Locally Weighted Linear Regression:
+Prediction Equation for Locally Weighted Linear Regression:

 <p align = 'center'> <img width="306" alt="Screen Shot 2022-02-12 at 11 19 23 PM" src="https://user-images.githubusercontent.com/71660299/153738433-1c60e39b-c996-48df-8b3d-4cea7e03a88f.png">

-- yhat is obtained as a different linear combination of the values of y
+- *yhat* is obtained as a different linear combination of the values of y